finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

 > ListAggregationResponse getValuationForFund(scope, code, navTypeCode, fundValuationRequest)

-[EXPERIMENTAL] GetValuationForFund: Perform valuation for a Fund
+[EXPERIMENTAL] GetValuationForFund: Perform valuation for a Fund.

 Perform valuation on a specified Fund.